datastax/pulsar-admin-console/README.md

 In a geo-replication configuration, you will want to use the cluster name for the local cluster.
 You must set the cluster name in the
 `cluster_name` setting of the configuration file.

+### TLS for upstream targets using self-signed certificates

+If you are using self-signed certificates, it is essential to configure the trusted root CA certificate(s) so that the Pulsar Admin Console server can securely proxy requests to upstream servers.
+This can be done by setting this environment variable, `NODE_EXTRA_CA_CERTS`, to the path to the trust ca.crt file.
+Please see [this](https://nodejs.org/api/cli.html#node_extra_ca_certsfile) official Node.js documentation for additional details.

 ### Configuration reference

 | Setting     | Default | Description |